-"Connecting arts, culture and entertainment to the community," is the tagline for Frank Talk Multi-Media Network, as well as the essence of what Gilda Rogers is all about.
-She wears many hats as an award-winning journalist, producer, historian, educator and community activist.
+"Connecting history, arts, culture and entertainment to the community," is the essence of what Gilda Rogers and the Frank Talk Multi-Media Network is all about.
+Gilda wears many hats as an award-winning journalist, producer, historian, educator, and community activist.